awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/drm-content-key-encryption.md

 1. Open the ACM console at [https://console\.aws\.amazon\.com/acm/](https://console.aws.amazon.com/acm/)\.

-1. Import the certificate into ACM according to the instructions at [Importing certificates into AWS certificate manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html)\.
+1. Import the certificate into ACM according to the instructions at [Importing certificates into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html)\.
 Note the resulting certificate ARN because you will need it later\.

    For use in DRM encryption, your certificate must have a status of **Issued** in ACM\.